-The practice of aromatherapy has been around for a long time and continues to be used even now.
+The practice of aromatherapy has been around for a long time, and it is still used even now.
 Though there is still a lot of research being done on just how beneficial this holistic therapy is, it has already proven to be great for both your physical and mental health.
-In a recent article by Robert Smith called 7 Essential Oils For Anxiety, Depression & Attention Disorders, it expands on the amount of benefits aromatherapy can provide for those with mental disorders.

 What Is Aromatherapy?